shakacode/bootstrap-loader/README.md

 * Providing priority support and training for anything related to React + Webpack + Rails in our [Coaching Program](http://www.shakacode.com/work/shakacode-pro-support.pdf).
 * Building custom web and mobile (React Native) applications.
 We typically work with a technical founder or CTO and instantly provide a full development team including designers.
 * Migrating **Angular** + Rails to React + Rails.
 You can see an example of React on Rails and our work converting Angular to React on Rails at [egghead.io](https://egghead.io/browse/frameworks).
-* Augmenting your team to get your product completed more efficiently and quickly.
 * **[React on Rails](https://github.com/shakacode/react_on_rails)** is ShakaCode's flagship product.
 We want to make sure you're aware of it!

 Aloha and best wishes from the ShakaCode team!